Loss of Control - Stalling

 Stalls are most hazardous at or below 1000' AGL, particularly in the circuit.
 The altitude loss in a stall recovery for most GA aircraft is around 100-350 ft.
 In most cases this gives you just enough time and height to recognise the stall symptoms and carry out a recovery.
 But what about on final, when you are already low and slow, what can you do to help yourself?
 AVOID - RECOGNISE - RECOVER.
 Avoid the situation in the first place.
 If you do end up in a stall, be sure to recognise it as soon as it occurs and then carry out the correct stall recovery to minimise height loss.

-So why, once private pilots gain their licence, is this more likely to happen to them?
+So why is this more likely to happen to private pilots once they gain their licence?
 Lack of proficiency and complacency are two of the main leading factors.
-When was the last time you practiced stalling, or better yet, approach configuration stalls or stalls in the turn?
-Keeping up to speed on these basic skills, can mean the difference between quickly recognising the symptoms of a stall and calmly recovering from it, and a fatal accident.
+When was the last time you practised stalling or approaching configuration stalls or stalls in turn?

-As pilots, we should feel confident in our ability to recognise the signs and symptoms of a stall and be able to safely recover from one before it becomes fully developed.
+As pilots, we should feel confident in our ability to recognise the signs and symptoms of a stall and be able to recover from one before it becomes fully developed safely.
 If you’ve yet to reach that level of confidence, why not fly with an instructor until you do?
 If you’re already confident, recognise that stall accidents can still happen to the best of us and that we should never become complacent.

 The signs of an imminent stall include: